holisticon/angular-demo/README.md

 While an application grows in size and complexity, it becomes increasingly difficult to manage its state.
 UI components may need to be informed about state changes to render accordingly.
 Bugs can be hard to fix when the cause for a state change is not clear.
 Asynchronous or failing operations may lead to inconsistent data.
 And often state has to be synchronized across different parts of the application.

-ngrx has been developed to specifically meet these challenges by implementing a unidirectional data flow that keeps the application state in a centralized store.
+NgRx has been developed to specifically meet these challenges by implementing a unidirectional data flow that keeps the application state in a centralized store.

 ![State Management](./docs/state_management.png)

 ### Retrieving State
-Components retrieve application state from the store directly using selectors or preferably via a store service (see below).
+Components retrieve application state from the store directly using selectors.
 In both cases selector functions should process the state to the form in which the component requires it.

 ```ts
 // user-profile.component.ts